Do I really need to choose a niche?

 Today, my husband and I are constantly driving around and looking at houses that we like and houses that are for sale.
 I spend free time trolling Zillow.

 How did I not think of that?
-Once I zeroed in on construction and real estate, I got two jobs in a week.
-All of a sudden, I knew who to pitch to (no pun intended).
+Once I zeroed in on building materials and design, I got two jobs in a week.
+All of a sudden, I knew who to pitch to (no pun intended…actually, pun definitely intended).

 Rather than spreading myself too thin and feeling like I was constantly starting from scratch, I was able to focus on just the jobs that fit into my niche.